-Last Tuesday, I logged into our SIEM dashboard and found a spike that looked like a solid wall of red alerts.
-An automated system flagged a machine identity trying to read data from a storage volume we usually leave empty.
-Every second, the log files showed five hundred failed attempts to access a single sensitive directory.
+Last Tuesday, I logged into our Security Information and Event Management (SIEM) dashboard and was greeted by what looked like a solid wall of red alerts.
+An automated detection rule had flagged a machine identity attempting to access data from a storage volume that is normally left empty.
+Every second, the logs recorded hundreds of failed attempts to read a single sensitive directory, indicating an automated attack rather than normal user activity.

 What is Cloud Security Basics (2026)